-For Arrivals Starting February 11th, 2022
+For Arrivals Starting March 18th 2022

 UK Passenger Locator Form (PLF)

-You’ll need your flight number, seat number, as well as address of where you’ll be staying, and a few relevant details like that.
+Until March 18th, you’ll need your flight number, seat number, as well as address of where you’ll be staying, and a few relevant details like that.
 Having them handy will help speed things up.

 The passenger locator form is semi pedantic, and should take around 5 minutes per person to complete.
 Sadly, each adult over 18 must complete their own, but kids can be added to one of the adult forms, with relative ease.